documentationfor yFiles for HTML 3.0.0.1

 Resizing Nodes

-By default GraphEditorInputMode will show a set of handles for selected items.
-For nodes these are eight handles on the sides and corners which can be used to resize the node by dragging the handles with the mouse.
+By default, the GraphEditorInputMode displays a set of handles for selected items.
+For nodes, these are eight handles located on the sides and corners, which you can use to resize the node by dragging them with the mouse.

 Resize handles around a node